 0800 CERT NZ (0800 2378 69) or +64 3 966 6295 if you are overseas — CERT NZ call centre

-We want to understand the major challenges small businesses are facing.
-Your feedback will help us understand whether our site is delivering the sorts of information you need to succeed.
+We want to understand the major challenges small businesses face.
+Your feedback will help us understand whether our site is delivering the information you need to succeed.